About the credit transfer process

 - Advanced Standing: Transferring into the same or similar program at Georgian College and have completed at least one full semester of studies.
 If you are transferring from or previously attended an Ontario College, please visit ONtransfer for course equivalencies and transfer pathways.

 Transfer credit assessments are done at the time of admission.
-Once you accept your offer, please complete the Individual and Block Transfer Credit form and submit along with official transfer and course outlines to:
+Once you accept your offer, please complete the transfer credit form and submit along with official transcript and course outlines via our online form.
+Alternatively, official transcripts in a sealed envelope by the sending institution can be sent to:

 Georgian College, One Georgian Dr.